-The pastor-teacher shall be an ex-officio member of all boards and committees and he shall be responsible to the board of elders.
+The pastor-teacher shall be an ex-officio member of all boards and committees and he shall be responsible to the board of elders and the membership of the church.
 The pastor-teacher shall arrange for and/or conduct all public and regular services of the church and shall be responsible for general oversight of the spiritual welfare of the church.
 He shall be an elder on the board of elders immediately upon installation.